-Ray McLendon spent much of his childhood in Florida.
-Ray's father, Roy McLendon, was one of the original Florida Highwayman.
-As a young boy, Ray spend many summer days cutting crown and molding and painting them and making them look like frames for his father's artwork.
-Ray would always try to go on the road with his father selling his paintings on the highway.
-Ray enjoyed seeing his father work.
+Ray McLendon is a second generation Highwaymen.
+His father, Roy McLendon, is one of the nine (from among twenty six) original, earliest Highwaymen.
+Ray enjoyed watching his father paint since childhood.
+As a young boy, he spent many summer days cutting crown molding and painting them to make frames for his father's artwork.
+Ray often went on the road with his father selling his paintings on the highway.

-Ray continues in the traditional highwaymen style that he grew up with.
-He exhibits at art shows across Florida including the prestigious Under the Oaks show in Vero Beach.
+Ray continues painting in the traditional highwaymen style.
+He exhibits at his own gallery and art shows across Florida including the prestigious Under the Oaks Fine Art Show in Vero Beach.